-Spirasi is the National Centre for the Rehabilitation of Victims of Torture in Ireland.
+Spirasi is the National Centre for Survivors of Torture in Ireland.

 The rehabilitative services offered by Spirasi are unique in Ireland and consist of the following:

 • Multidisciplinary (medical, therapeutic and psychosocial) Initial Assessment (IA) for both victims of torture and those who have suffered cruel and inhuman or degrading treatment;

 • Ongoing therapeutic interventions for victims of torture which includes individual, group and family therapies;

 • Medical Legal Reports (MLRs) for the protection process;

 • English language classes for victims of torture and their families that complement the rehabilitative work.